arnhazra/lenstack/README.md

 #### Frostlake
 An open-source analytics provider for web applications.
 It empowers you to make informed analysis.

+#### Wealthnow
+An open-source wealth management platform to manage personal and businees wealth in a consolidated dashboard.

 ### What is the cost of using this platform ?

 Typically, utilizing this platform incurs no cost.
 However, a subscription fee of 0.19 MATIC/month is required for the standard subscription, while the premium subscription is available at 0.49 MATIC/month.
 It"s worth noting, as we utilize the Polygon Testnet, allowing you to receive free MATIC tokens daily into your wallet, enabling you to use this platform completely free of charge.